Web Design & Dev

 Many businesses suffer from missed project deadlines and extended timelines because of various crucial yet unproductive activities that come with hiring an employee.
 One such activity is onboarding, where employees undergo induction and orientation before working on the project.
 Businesses that hire independent contractors gain the upper hand in this matter.
 This is because a business hiring freelance developers is not responsible for conducting any onboarding, induction, or training activities.

-Resulting from this, hired independent contractors can immediately start working on the project as soon as they are finalized for the deal.
+Consequently, hired independent contractors can immediately start working on the project as soon as they are finalized for the deal.
 This directly nurtures speedy development and ensures time-bound product delivery.

 2. Hiring Flexibility